heidiyliu/heidiyliu.github.io/creative.md

 Through short-form videos, atmospheric sound, and surreal environments, the project documents quiet and dreamlike locations that seem to belong to a half-remembered world.
 The scenes are intended to feel peaceful and comforting, while occasionally carrying a subtle sense that something is slightly out of place.

-> You have been here before.
-You just do not remember.

 **Themes:** Dreamcore, liminal spaces, nostalgia, atmospheric storytelling
 **Format:** Short-form visual videos